 According to Barrett Tillman and Henk Van der Lugt in their book VF-11/111 ‘Sundowners’ 1942-95, Moranville joined VF-11 as its junior pilot in July 1943 after receiving his U.S. Navy wings.

-In October 1943 the unit traded its F4F-4s for F-6F-3s.
-Not long after acquiring Hellcats, the`Sundowners’ also acquired a mascot.
-All pilots had to qualify on the pistol range, and the small-arms instructor gave Lt Gordon Cady one of a litter of Boston Bull Terrier pups.
+In October 1943, the unit traded its F4F-4s for F-6F-3s.
+Not long after acquiring Hellcats, the ‘Sundowners’ also acquired a mascot.
+All pilots had to qualify on the pistol range, and the small-arms instructor gave Lt.
+Gordon Cady one of a litter of Boston Bull Terrier pups.
 The dog was given the name “Gunner,” and Cady assigned Blake Moranville, the squadron’s newest pilot, to take care of him.

-Prior to the mission of January 12, 1945, Blake and “Gunner” quickly grew close.
+Before the mission of January 12, 1945, Blake and “Gunner” quickly grew close.

 Moranville F6F-5 BuNo 70680, call sign “Ginger 30,” was struck by ground fire while making a low-level pass over the target.
 Hey “Rabbit,” you’re on fire! called Moranville’s wingman as he pulled off the target.